 Bankruptcy is a last resort option for most people facing financial problems.
-When you do make the hard decision to file bankruptcy, it is important to consult with an experienced Central Valley bankruptcy attorney to determine what type of bankruptcy is right for you and how filing will help you get out of your difficult financial predicament.
+When you do make the hard decision to file bankruptcy, it is important to consult with an experienced Stockton bankruptcy attorney to determine what type of bankruptcy is right for you and how filing will help you get out of your difficult financial predicament.

 One common question that people have when filing for bankruptcy is what type of debt it will clear – mainly, whether it will clear credit debt.
 In most cases, the bankruptcy court will discharge credit card debt in bankruptcy.
 In addition to medical bills, credit card debt is one of the leading causes of bankruptcy filings in the United States.
 The average American has approximately $7,000 in credit card debt.
 Having a high amount of credit card debt causes significant financial strain, especially in a rough economy.